SAN MATEO UNION HIGH SCHOOL DISTRICT

-As part of its findings, the committee has stated that any sale or lease of the Crestmoor acreage must be predicated on finding a more suitable and central location within the district for the continuation school and its 240 students.
+As part of its findings, the committee has stated that any disposition of the Crestmoor acreage be predicated on finding a more suitable and central location within the district for the continuation school.

 The District contained more than 13,000 students in seven comprehensive high schools in 1970.
-Today, it has 8,500 pupils in six schools.
+Today, the District has 8,500 pupils.

 The members of the committee are: Mark Avelar, Paul Belzer, Craig Childress, Dwight Dunn, Skip Henderson, Mike Loy, Deirdre Marblestone, Tom Ricci, John Ward and Neil Wild.

-For more information, please contact District Deputy Superintendent of Business Services Elizabeth McManus at 650-558-2204.
+For more information, please contact District Deputy Superintendent Elizabeth McManus at 650-558-2204.